 - Have considered, applied for or exhausted other possible funding options.
 Visit our assistive technology funding page for further options -Funding Resources.

 - If awarded other matching funds, have the funding source document the committed matching funding before applying.

 - Have an eligible special health care need (conditions such as Cerebral Palsy, Cystic Fibrosis, Cleft Lip and Palate, Hearing disorders, Hemophilia, paraplegia, Quadriplegia, Seizures, Spina Bifida, and Traumatic Brain Injury)

 - Meet financial eligibility guidelines (family income at or below 300% of the Federal Poverty Guidelines)

-Please call before completing an application to inquire as to whether KAT grant funding is now available or if you are seeking funding for an item not mentioned in the examples above.
-To get an application form, determine eligibility requirements or to ask questions about the KAT program, contact Eileen at Missouri Assistive Technology via e-mail at email@example.com or call (800) 647-8557.
+Currently the funding cycle is closed.
+You can still submit the completed application .
+Please call our office if you are seeking funding for an item not mentioned in the examples above.
+Print the application form, If you have more questions or need a copy of the application mailed to you, contact Eileen at Missouri Assistive Technology via e-mail at firstname.lastname@example.org or call (800) 647-8557.